 Home Inspection Concerns for Buyers

-The inspection process can cause a little anxiety in both buyers and sellers, but it is something that the Realtors at Breckenridge Associates have experienced numerous times, and your broker will be happy to work with you, the buyer or seller, to advise on how to handle anything that comes up.
+The inspection process can cause a little anxiety in both buyers and sellers, but it is something that the Realtors at Breckenridge Associates have experienced numerous times.
+We will be happy to work with you, the buyer or seller, to advise on how to handle anything that comes up.

 The seller does not have to agree to any of the inspection items, but most agree to repair or negotiate a monetary amount for some if not all of the inspection items.
 Sellers typically do not want to risk losing a buyer over inspection items that can usually be easily remedied.
 The Inspection Clause of the Colorado State approved contract is one way a buyer can protect themselves from unseen defects in the purchase of a property.